-U.S. nursing homes in hot spots see surge
+U.S. nursing homes in hot spots see virus surge

 Much of the surge is blamed on younger adults who flocked to bars, restaurants, beaches and parties, where some picked up the infection.
 Many of them displayed no symptoms but were highly infectious to others — including the staff and visitors of nursing homes.

 Like the pandemic itself, the phenomenon is both urban and rural at this point.
-In 26 Mississippi counties, many of them sparsely populated, deaths in long-term care centers account for more than half the total covid-19 deaths, state records show.
+In 26 Mississippi counties, many of them sparsely populated, deaths in long-term care centers account for more than half the total COVID-19 deaths, state records show.
 Mississippi currently has 178 outbreaks in long-term care facilities.

 In Lauderdale County, for example, 56 of the 94 deaths were in nursing homes, mainly during the early days of the pandemic, said coroner Clayton Cobler.
 Twelve of the county’s 13 nursing homes saw at least one death, he said.